East Palestine residents voice frustrations, frequently interrupt train company official at tense town hall

 "We're very sorry for what happened.
 We feel horrible about it," Wilson said -- which spurred an uproar from the crowd.

+Last week, Ohio Lt.
+Gov. Jon Husted had suggested the company should temporarily or permanently relocate residents who feel unsafe.

-In response to a resident's question, Wilson said there has not been any talk about relocating residents.
+In response to a resident's question at the town hall meeting, Wilson said there has not been any talk about relocating residents.

 "This will be an evolving conversation that's going to go on for quite a while," he said, adding the company will continue to collect data to inform its decisions.